iWinston/typeorm-plus/docs/connection.md

 ## What is `Connection`

-Connection setups a real connection with your database.
+Connection sets a real connection with your database up.
-Depend on database type it may also setup a connection pool.
+Depending on the database type it may also setup a connection pool.
-Connection (or connection pool) setup is made when `connect` method is called.
+Connection (or connection pool) setup is made when `connect` is called.
-Disconnection (or closing all connections in the pool) is made when `close` method is called.
+Disconnection (or closing all connections in the pool) is made when `close` is called.
-Generally, you must create connection only once in your application bootstrap, and close it after you completely finished working with database.
+Generally, you must create connection only once in your application bootstrap, and close it after you completely finished working with the database.

 ## Creating a new connection

-There are several ways how connection can be created.
+There are several ways how a connection can be created.
-The most simple and common way is to use `createConnection` and `createConnections` methods.
+The most simple and common way is to use `createConnection` and `createConnections`.

 * `createConnection` creates a single connection: